NicoVIII/Andromeda-for-GOG/README.md

 ## Installation

-Just download the archive for your os from the GitHub releases and unpack it anywhere you want.
+Just download the executable for your os from the GitHub releases.
 On linux you could use the AppImage, if you want to.
+It is updateable via AppImageUpdate.

 ## Usage

-Simple start the Andromeda.FSharp(.exe) or the AppImage.
+Simply start the downloaded executable.

 ### Define settings